-The Blackview BV9800 Pro can be purchased for $470 direct from Blackview at the time of writing.
+As of August 2021, the Blackview BV9800 Pro (opens in new tab) can be purchased for $350 direct from Blackview.
 Note that, while this price includes delivery, it is exclusive of any taxes that may be levied by the relevant authorities or the courier companies on behalf of the vendor.

 Blackview, one of the most prominent rugged smartphone vendors, has been busy lately.
 They have announced that they will launch a 5G rugged device in 2020, probably at Barcelona for MWC and it will likely be called the BV10000.

 They launched the BV9700 Pro (opens in new tab), a flagship handset, just a few months ago and now pulled a surprise out of the bag in the shape of the BV9800 Pro (opens in new tab).
 It is a smartphone with a twist; it is the first mobile outside of the CAT smartphone (opens in new tab) family that comes with a thermal camera.

 There is not much to be said about the BV9800 Pro when it comes to its design.
 It is a variation on a theme that we’ve seen countless times before.
 A rugged smartphone with a metal frame, round reinforced edges and plenty of textured rubber/plastic to protect from shocks and improve grip.
 It adheres to IP68/IP69K and MIL-STD-810G certifications; Blackview hasn’t said whether they’ve been tested to these ratings.

 There’s some significant heft partly due to the added electronics for the thermal imaging feature and partly because of the extra big battery.
 The BV9800 Pro weighs 322g and is up to 15mm thick.
 With a footprint of 169 x 81mm, putting it into your back pocket could be a tight fit.